delawaremathguy/ShoppingList14/README.md

 SwiftUI does provide `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and the Combine framework if you go deeper), but the updating problem is not completely solved just by sprinkling @ObservedObject property wrappers around in your code.

-* It also matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
+* It matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
 This can be especially frustrating for developers who have grown up with UIKit, where almost everything is an object (class).
 What I can tell you is that *SwiftUI really wants you to use structs, yet Core Data is all about objects*.

 The SwiftUI view management system is designed to destroy views when no longer needed and recreate them as requested -- view creation is very cheap and efficient.
-However, if a view has an object reference ... well ... that view can't be destroyed so easily, and thus SwiftUI hangs on to it and *you* take on the responsibility to keep the view updated.
+However, if a view maintains an object reference ... well ... that view can't be destroyed so easily, and thus SwiftUI hangs on to it and *you* take on the responsibility to keep the view updated.
 Often, you do that using @ObservedObject (but there may be implications should that object be deleted while the view is still alive).
 If you don't use @ObservedObject, that view may not necessarily be updated for you by SwiftUI when its parent view gets redrawn.

 Finally, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SwiftUI interface, while addressing the subtleties above involving views and references that come from Core Data.
 Please be sure to work your way through the code, where you will find several, extended comments that discuss these accommodations.

 ## Future Work

-Some things I may continue to work on in the future include adding CloudKit (it's easy, i have done it, and it's just a few steps, but you will need a paid Apple Developer account to use the cloud) and then *real* support for iPad (since I now have a new iPad Air 4).
+Some things I may continue to work on in the future include adding CloudKit (it's easy, i have done it, and it's just a few steps, but you will need a paid Apple Developer account to use the cloud) and then examine support for iPad (since I now have a new iPad Air 4).

-A more energetic improvement would be to expand the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would have a many-to-many relationship with "Locations," so one item could be available in many Stores.
+A more energetic improvement would be to expand the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would then have a many-to-many relationship with "Locations," since one item could be available in many Stores.
 I do now shop at several different stores, so as a user, the idea is of *some* interest ...

-However, no matter what I might post from this point onward, please know that:

-* I am not at all interested in creating the next, killer shopping list app or in moving any of this to the App Store.  *The world really does not need a new list-making app*.
+However, no matter what I might post from this point onward, please know that I am not at all interested in creating the next, killer shopping list app.
+It is possible at some point that I will move this to the App Store, perhaps more for the experience of going through the process.
+But let's face it: *the world really does not need yet another list-making app*.

 ## Closing